Secret photography: Uses

+It has been in use by British police since intelligence gathering on the suffragette movement in the 1900s.

 Some fine art photographers have displayed a fascination with the forms of secret voyeuristic photography.
 Voyeuristic photography has also been centrally explored in movies such as Powell & Pressburger's Peeping Tom, and Michelangelo Antonioni's Blowup, and has appeared to comic effect in films such as Gregory's Girl and American Pie.